Damascus: Historical sites

 The Harat Al Yehud or Jewish Quarter is a recently restored historical tourist destination popular among Europeans before the outbreak of civil war.
+Vacationers can enjoy the neighborhood and scenic ancient homes abandoned by the completely departed Syrian Jewish community.

 Walls and gates of Damascus

 The Old City of Damascus with an approximate area of 86.12 hectares is surrounded by ramparts on the northern and eastern sides and part of the southern side.
 There are seven extant city gates, the oldest of which dates back to the Roman period.
 These are, clockwise from the north of the citadel: